xXJSONDeruloXx/hibernato/README.md

 3. Choose your power option:
    - **Hibernate Now**: Immediate hibernation (best for long-term storage)
    - **Suspend then Hibernate**: Quick suspend with automatic hibernation after delay (best for flexibility)
+   - **Power Button Override**: Toggle "Override Power Button" to make the hardware power button trigger your chosen hibernation behavior (Hibernate Now or Suspend→Hibernate)
+   - **Delay Setting**: When using Suspend→Hibernate you can change the delay (minutes/hours) from the plugin UI under "Suspend-Then-Hibernate Settings"
 4. Resume by pressing the power button

 ## How It Works